Skip to main content

 Built-up Edge (BUE) Prevention

-Built-up edge is the #1 challenge in aluminum machining.
-Soft aluminum welds to the cutting edge, degrading surface finish and dimensional accuracy.
+Built-up edge is a common release blocker in aluminum machining.
+Soft aluminum can weld to the cutting edge, degrading surface finish and dimensional accuracy.

 Tool Selection for Aluminum